AlyssaYoung/AVQA/README.md

     - Appearance feature.
     - Motion feature.

-Finally, the feature dimension of extracted features is as follows:
+Finally, the feature dimensions of extracted features are as follows:
 |     | Dimension  |
 |  ----  | ----  |
 | Audio features  | (#num_videos, 2048) |
 | Appearance features  | (#num_videos, 8, 16, 2048) |
 | Motion features  | (#num_videos, 8, 2048) |

-Note: You can also develop data preprocessing and feature extraction methods in your original and innonative ways.
+Note: You can also develop data preprocessing and feature extraction methods in your own original and innonative ways.
 Here we just provide a possible way to utilize the audio and visual data :)

 ### Backbone models
 1. PSAC